 The “Procedures for Involuntary Leave of Absence for Health and Safety Reasons” are independent and separate from the Policy on Student Conduct, and do not preclude PCC from taking appropriate disciplinary action under that policy.

-STUDENT CONDUCT DISCIPLINARY PROCEDURES
+POLICY ON STUDENT CONDUCT DISCIPLINARY PROCEDURES

 Upon receipt of a written complaint, or information prompting the initiation of the disciplinary process, the campus Dean of Student Development or designee will evaluate whether the circumstances merit disciplinary action based on the nature of the charges.